sodatha/Powertext/README.md

-Wow 1.12 addon for warriors
+Wow 1.12 addon for warriors & rogues

-Displays melee attack power and rage
+Displays melee attack power and rage/energy

 Sodatha the mage in Turtle Wow